sparkflows/sparkflows-docs/docs/installation/installation/python-install-ubuntu.rst

 Python Installation on Ubuntu 18.04 and 20.04
 =============================

 Python is only needed if you need to use the PySpark engine enabled in Sparkflows.
-Python modules in Sparkflows is compatible with Python 3.7 and 3.8.
+Python modules in Sparkflows is compatible with Python 3.7.

-Check if Python 3.7 or 3.8 is Installed
+Check if Python 3.7 is Installed
 ---------------------------------

 Use the below commands::